-For more than three decades, CCF has been supporting high-quality clinical and translational research.
+For more than three decades, Conquer Cancer has been supporting high-quality clinical and translational research.
 Read about the projects that are helping to advance progress against cancer.

 February 9, 2017